Mehaksmz/Mastermind-RaspberryPi/README.md

 For controlling the external devices of LED, LCD and button use inline Assembler code, as discussed in the matching lecture in the course.

-The final version of the code should be pushed to this repo, and also submitted through Canvas, together with the report and video.

 A test script is available to do unit-testing of the matching function.
 Run it like this from the command line
 > sh ./test.sh